The Florida Texting and Driving Law changed July 1, 2019

 Texting in a school zone or construction zone, or texting that causes a crash can quickly add up to a lot of points on your driving record

-Starting on October 1, 2019 - "Wireless Communications Devices" (AKA Cell Phones) can only be used in hands free mode if you are driving in School Zones, School Crossings, or active construction zones.
-Starting on January 1, 2020 you will receive a citation for using any cell phone in a hand held mode in a school zone or construction zone.
+"Wireless Communications Devices" (AKA Cell Phones) can only be used in hands free mode if you are driving in School Zones, School Crossings, or active construction zones.
+You will receive a citation for using any cell phone in a hand held mode in a school zone or construction zone.

 The difference in School Zones and Construction Zones is that you cannot hold the phone in your hand for anything — talking, texting, etc